nizamiza/noc-pb-deno-fresh-workshop/WALKTHROUGH.md

 }
 ```

-> We will use this helper function throughout the application to redirect the user to a different page.
+> This helper function is used throughout the application to redirect the user to a different page.

 ## 11. Implement auth logic

+1. Create an `auth.ts` file in the `shared` folder to handle the user's session and authentication.

+> - Load the user's session from the auth cookie.
+> - Create a new auth cookie when the user logs in.
+> - Clear the auth cookie when the user logs out.
+> - Provide a context state to the rest of the application.

 ```ts
 // shared/auth.ts